Air suspension: Custom applications

-Over the last decade or so air suspension has become popular in the custom automobile culture: street rods, trucks, cars, and even motorcycles may have air springs.
+Air suspension has become popular in the custom automobile culture: street rods, trucks, cars, and even motorcycles may have air springs.
 They are used in these applications to provide an adjustable suspension which allows vehicles to sit extremely low, yet be able rise to a level high enough to maneuver over obstacles and inconsistencies on paved surfaces.
 These systems generally employ small, electric or engine-driven air compressors which sometimes fill an on-board air receiver tank which stores compressed air for use in the future without delay.
 It is important that the tank is sized for the task and can be calculated using a specific formula involving the compressor output, standard atmospheric pressure and compressed pressure.

 High-pressured industrial gas bottles (such as nitrogen or carbon dioxide tanks used to store shielding gases for welding) are sometimes used in more radical air suspension setups.
 Either of these reservoir systems may be fully adjustable, being able to adjust each wheel's air pressure individually.
 This allows the user to tilt the vehicle side-to-side, front-to-back, in some instances "hit a 3-wheel" (contort the vehicle so one wheel lifts up from the ground) or even "hop" the entire vehicle into the air.
 When a pressure reservoir is present, the flow of air or gas is commonly controlled with pneumatic solenoid valves.
 This allows the user to make adjustments by simply pressing a momentary-contact electric button or switch.

 The installation and configuration of these systems varies for different makes and models but the underlying principle remains the same.
 The metal spring (coil or leaf) is removed, and an air bag, also referred to as an air spring, is inserted or fabricated to fit in the place of the factory spring.
 When air pressure is supplied to the air bag, the suspension can be adjusted either up or down (lifted or lowered).